Visit Porto Venere, Italy

 The little bay by the San Pietro Church is home to a collapsed cave known as Byron’s Grotto —the poet was said to sit there and seek inspiration.
 You can visit the three local islands and their sea caves, part of the UNESCO World Heritage Site which includes Porto Venere and the villages of Cinque Terre, on a boat trip around the bay.

 Across the Gulf of Poets from Porto Venere, the ancient Etruscan town and Roman port of Lerici is a warren of aristocratic townhouses and grand piazzas.
 It’s dominated by a 12th-century castle which once controlled entry to the Gulf.
-Today it houses a palaontology museum and offers sweeping views over the bay.
+Today it houses a palaeontology museum and offers sweeping views over the bay.

 Frankenstein writer Mary Shelley and her husband Percy Bysshe Shelley lived a couple of miles north of the town, and it was here the poet drowned while returning to Lerici by boat in a storm.
 The town is fringed with several sandy beaches ideal for whiling away a few hours on a sunny day and easily accessible from Porto Venere by local ferry.

-Suggested Porto Venere itinerary
+Suggested itinerary featuring Porto Venere

 This sample itinerary will give you an idea of what is possible when you travel in Porto Venere, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.